Soledad Miranda

 Soltera y madre en la vida

 Soledad fans should see it because: Soledad shines in comedic acting in this film, and she looks absolutely gorgeous!
-In my opinion she looks more beautiful here than in any other movie she did.
+In my opinion she is at the height of her beauty here.

 Lola la piconera (1969) (TV)...Rosarillo